wodxgod/CiberSec/README.md

 # Running the bot
 I recommend you running the bot on a penetration testing Linux distribution like Kali Linux or Parrot OS, as these two distributions has a lot of pre-installed penetration testing/hacking tools installed.

-Start the bot by using the Python bash command:
+Start the bot by using this Python bash command:
 ```bash
 $ python3 ciberbot.py
 ```